YouPeng0630/poetry_annotation/README.md

 # Poetry Annotation Tool

-A Streamlit-based application for qualitative coding of poems from Poets.org.
+A Streamlit-based application for qualitative coding of poems from Poets.org (Test version).

 ## Quick Start (Windows)